 Ensuring the software is compliant from a security perspective.

-Old software to be disposed and data migrated to new systems.
+Old software to be disposed of and data migrated to new systems.

-However, neither of those choices are viable in the long term.
-Software Asset Management tools are specifically designed to help you optimise your licenses.
+However, neither of these choices are viable in the long term.
+Software Asset Management tools are specifically designed to help optimise your licenses.
 The added visibility and easier management help to reduce software waste and protect against audits with powerful reporting.

-Below are a few typical capabilities offered by a Software Asset Management solution:
+Below are a few typical capabilities offered by a typical Software Asset Management solution:

-This feature clearly displays what applications are available, how many instances, their cost and usage.
+This feature clearly displays what applications are available, their cost, and their consumption.

 Performing a scan on the network to see what applications are installed and ran.
 This is a great tool for preventing shadow IT practices.
 Shadow IT poses many risks from a security and audit perspective.

 SAM tools can forecast future software usage and suggest the best licenses for your needs.
 They can also help offer transparency into your current agreements.

 Powerful reporting and control over licenses assignments allow IT asset managers to manage risks and enforce policies.

 From provisioning to decommissioning, SAM software offers visibility over an application’s full life cycle